-There was a 55% improvement in the lost-time injury frequency rate (LTIFR) in 2010-2014 (1.23 in 2014 compared with 2.74 in 2010) across the Сompany, as broad-ranging safety initiatives made a positive impact on the majority of Nordgold's operational activities.
-We regret to report that there was an increase in the number of employee fatalities in 2015 compared with the previous period.
-Of the four fatal incidents in 2015, three were associated with falls of ground in underground mines and one was electrocution
+There was a 48% improvement in the lost-time injury frequency rate (LTIFR) in 2010-2016 (1.43 in 2016 compared with 2.74 in 2010) across the Сompany, as broad-ranging safety initiatives made a positive impact on the majority of Nordgold's operational activities.
+We deeply regret to report that there were two fatalities in 2016 within the group (at the Irokinda and Zun-Holba mines).
+However, this is a reduction on four fatalities in the previous year.

-Our target is to reduce LTIFR by 10% to 1.18 in 2016, while Zero fatalities remains our highest priority.
+Our target is to reduce LTIFR to 1.21 in 2017, while Zero fatalities remains our highest priority.

 LTIFR is the number of incidents per million hours worked

 Ensuring Health and Safety

 Our Health and Safety Policy is based on the following principles:

 - Employee safety is our top priority